Score-based Diffusion Models in Function Space: Noise Regularity

 \section{Noise Regularity}

-Consider the Gaussian \(\mu_0\) as defined in Section~\ref{sec:methodology}.
+Consider the Gaussian \(\mu_0\) as defined in \secref{sec:methodology}.
 It follows by Lemma 6.10 in \cite{stuart2010inverse} that \(\mu_0 (H_{\mu_0}) = 0\).
 In particular, any random variable \(u \sim \mu_0\) is not contained in \(H_{\mu_0}\) with probability one.
 This makes quantities of the form

 for any fixed \(g \in H\) since \(u - g \notin H_{\mu_0}\) with probability one.
 To see this, consider the following formal calculation.
 Let